Trail map: Overview

 Trail maps are produced in a variety of scales, sizes, formats, and media, depending on the audience and purpose of the map.
 Some trail maps have been extensively edited for content giving detail about nearby features, places of interest, or interesting facts, while some maps may only give minimal information of the trail.

-Today's World Wide Web is one of the primary sources for maps.
-Many state parks offer trail maps online which help hikers plan in advance of their hike.
-As a member of the Hiking West Virginia Program, hikers can enjoy nature, learn from interpretive hikes, and receive awards for miles hiked.
 Hiking sometimes requires planning.
 Some web sites offer hikers necessary preparation “must-haves” when packing for a trip as well as information about various trails around the country.
 Included in the list of these essentials is the trail map.

 Navigating through, to, and away from people's destinations require, in many instances, the use of maps, descriptions of or around those places, and/or a combination of these displayed on paper or through today's extended market of GPS devices.
 The maps help give the reader a graphic representation of the environment and may vary in the level of spatiality and labeling.
 Additionally, the written descriptions of a place also vary in the levels of spatial and labeling detail.